lernEarnBurn/Spotify-to-Local/README.md

 # Spotify-to-Local
-Gets authorization for my spotify account and will download high quality copies of the playlist I select (uses Spotify api)
+Gets authorization for my spotify account and will download high quality copies of the playlist I select (uses Spotify)